-£12m partially revolvingThe Business Growth Service is tasked with the delivery of a £11m fund of which £5.46m is earmarked\for a combination of grants and small scale equity investments into SMEs or larger companies who require investment at the higher level from £150k to £250k.
-These.
-This programme is to provide working capital to fund growth projects which unlock growth in jobs or scale a company to secure more income generation and jobs at a level where private sector equity finance is lacking due to its focus on high-tech, Intellectual Property (IP) based start-ups and much higher growth rates, which typically favour much higher value equity investments of at least £250k up to £2m and higher.
+In November 2019, the Combined Authority Board approved the creation of a £12m partially revolving fund of which £5.46m is earmarked for small scale equity investments into SMEs or larger companies who require investment at the higher level from £150k to £250k.
+These provide working capital to fund growth projects which unlock growth in jobs or scale a company to secure more income generation and jobs at a level where private sector equity finance is lacking due to its focus on high-tech, Intellectual Property (IP) based start-ups and much higher growth rates, which typically favour much higher value equity investments of at least £250k up to £2m and higher.

-For this scheme, It is expected that the following phases of administration apply:
+For this scheme, the following phases of administration apply: